jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 I need to figure out how to push myself to work on more algorithm problem solving every day.
 I have to do weekly leetcode contest, a few mock interview as an interviewer on interviewing.io.
 And I am doing personal finance research in the weekdays after the work and weekends.

 It is hard for me to find time to work on Leetcode algorithms practice from Dec 1 to Dec.
 31, 2018, I did not practice at all.

+**weekly contest 118**<br>
+I solved one algorithm in the contest, but I had difficult time to solve an easy one. <br>
+After the contest in over an hour, I wrote a solution for algorithm 3.

+On January 9, 2019, I wrote a solution for algorithm 3.
+Here(https://leetcode.com/problems/flip-binary-tree-to-match-preorder-traversal/discuss/216247/C-How-to-push-myself-to-write-an-elegant-solution) is my Leetcode discuss sharing. <br>